MontrealAI/AGIJobsv1/README.md

 ./scripts/flatten.sh
 ```

-The script writes flattened sources to `artifacts-public/flat/`, reusing the repository's local `truffle-flattener` installation.
+The script writes flattened sources to `artifacts-public/flat/`, mirroring the contract subdirectories (for example `core/StakeManager.flat.sol`) and skipping library/test harness directories so the output focuses on deployable entrypoints.
+It reuses the repository's local `truffle-flattener` installation.
 If the script is unavailable in your shell, fall back to the underlying command:

 ```bash
 npx truffle-flattener <path-to-contract> > artifacts-public/flat/<Contract>.flat.sol